-Business Management division is designed to prepare individuals to work with people and other resources to accomplish organization goals.
+Business Management division is designed to prepare individuals to work with people and other resources to accomplish organizational goals.
 Students enrolled in this program will learn how to function in a broad range of responsibilities and roles, from first-line supervision to mid-level coordination of organizational planning and operations with strategic planning executives.

 Business Management prepares students for a wide variety of management-related positions.
 It has been developed to provide a balance in technical business education along with general education courses while introducing the different areas that students may be interested in, allowing students to explore careers that they may not know even exist.